-The strengths of our study are a large prospectively collected multi-center, international cohort over four years, stratified by AWaRe classification to characterize antibiotic use.
+The strengths of our study are a large prospectively collected multi-centre, international cohort over four years, stratified by AWaRe classification to characterize antibiotic use.
 Data from nine European countries were included, although the largest proportion was recruited from UK centers.
 Limitations are that children recruited in PERFORM are not representative of all febrile children as only those needing blood tests were recruited in the study, however diagnostic uncertainty and antibiotic prescribing are likely more relevant in these more severe presentations of illness.
-In addition, we only used a, though clearly defined, subset of the PERFORM cohort as described above, which did not include patients with a final phenotype of ‘unknown’, ‘other infection’, or ‘inflammatory’ – nor did we include patients with a ‘probable viral’ or ‘viral syndrome’ where there was no definite viral pathogen identified [17] – as it would not be possible to consider appropriateness of antibiotics in these situations.
-This dataset includes patients with a range of co-morbidities, some of whom were deemed high risk for infection, and our analysis of antibiotic use did not stratify the population by this parameter, or by clinical markers or severity of disease at presentation to ED, when considering appropriateness and consistency of antibiotic use.
-Finally, data on antibiotic resistance profiles of recorded pathogens were not available, so retrospectively commenting on the appropriateness of using AWaRe antibiotics in view of the actual resistance profile of the detected pathogens was not possible.
-No data was available on penicillin allergy and antibiotic choices could therefore not be corrected for that.
+In addition, we only used a clearly defined, subset of the PERFORM cohort, which did not include patients with a final phenotype of ‘unknown’, ‘other infection’, or ‘inflammatory’ – nor did we include patients with a ‘probable viral’ or ‘viral syndrome’ where there was no definite viral pathogen identified [17] – as it would not be possible to consider appropriateness of antibiotics in these phenotypes.
+This dataset includes patients with a range of co-morbidities, some of whom were deemed high risk for infection, and our analysis of antibiotic use appropriateness and consistency did not stratifyby co-morbidity , or by severity of disease at presentation to ED.
+Data on bacterial antibiotic resistance profiles were not available, so retrospectively commenting on the appropriateness of using AWaRe antibiotics in view of the actual resistance profile of the detected pathogens was not possible.
+Finally, data were not available on penicillin allergy status, so antibiotic choices could therefore not be corrected for that.

-In conclusion, the differentiation of bacterial or viral etiology of febrile illness on initial presentation to the ED is challenging.
+In conclusion, the differentiation of bacterial or viral aetiology of febrile illness on initial presentation to the ED is challenging.
 A significant proportion of patients with a final ‘viral’ phenotype received antibiotics during admission, predominantly classified as Watch.
-Even where the clinician’s judgment suggests a syndrome not requiring antibiotics clinical uncertainty or fear of a bacterial co-infection can result in high Watch antibiotic use until a bacterial cause can be excluded, or a specific pathogen is identified.
-As Shah et al. pointed out, it is not always possible to make a strict distinction between bacterial and viral infections.
-Often both pathogens are detected and lead to the use of broad-spectrum antibiotics in fear of a serious bacterial infection.
-[20] It is important to realize, that there exists a tension between antimicrobial stewardship and urgent treatment for presumed sepsis.
+Even where the clinician’s judgment suggests a syndrome not requiring antibiotics, clinical uncertainty or concernabout a bacterial co-infection can result in high Watch antibiotic use until a bacterial cause can be excluded, or a specific pathogen is identified.
+Aa recent report from the PERFORM study concluded that it is not always possible to make a distinction between bacterial and viral infections, as both pathogens are often detected, leading to the use of broad-spectrum antibiotics [20] The tension between AMS and urgent treatment for presumed sepsis is well recognized .
 However recent guidelines suggest that unless there is septic shock, there is time to wait up to 3 hours for further assessment to decide on appropriateness of antibiotics [24].
-It is here where novel rapid diagnostics could provide a role to improve stewardship whilst ensuring that those who need urgent antibiotics receive them..
+It is here where novel rapid diagnostics could improve AMS, whilst ensuring that those who need urgent antibiotics receive them..
 [20]